telerik/blazor-docs/knowledge-base/numerictextbox-disable-arrows.md

 ## Solution

-To prevent the increase/decrease arrows of the NumericTextBox from being used when the numeric value reaches its minimum or maximum, apply a conditional CSS class to disable the buttons.
+To prevent your end users from looping through the minimum and maximum values with the icnrease/decrease arrows of the NumericTextBox, apply a conditional CSS class to disable the buttons.

 The example below demonstrates how to conditionally render CSS styles to disable the increase or decrease arrows based on the current value of the NumericTextBox.

+>caption The Min and Max values should not match the default minimum and maximum values of the Value type.

 ````CSHTML
 <style>